SifaKasena/alx-low_level_programming/0x00-hello_world/README.md

-5-printf.c - prints with proper grammar, but the outcome is a piece of art, 6-size.c - prints the size of various data types 100-intel - generates assembly code in intel syntax
+5-printf.c - prints with proper grammar, but the outcome is a piece of art, 6-size.c - prints the size of various data types 100-intel - generates assembly code in intel syntax 101-quote.c - prints and that piece of art is useful" - Dora Korpar, 2015-10-19 to standard error